aliasrobotics/RVD/.github/ISSUE_TEMPLATE/weakness-template.md

 ---
-name: Weakness report template
+name: Bug report template
-about: Template to report a weakness in RVD.
+about: Template to report a bug in RVD.
 See https://bit.ly/2JnamaD if in doubt
 title: ''
 labels: weakness, triage
 assignees: ''